 If you have noticed, there is an option called Enhance Pointer Precision in Windows.
 It has been there since Windows XP, as far as I can recall.
 What is the Mouse Pointer Precision and what does it do?
 Many gamers turn off Pointer Precision when playing games on Windows.
 Why?
 This article talks about this feature in Windows 10/8/7 and why gamers prefer to turn it OFF while playing games.

 What is Enhance Pointer Precision

 The physical speed of your mouse pointer is under constant observation by the operating system.
 When the speed is regular, nothing happens.
-When the physical speed of the mouse is faster or increased, the pointer speed too, is increased so that you do not have to move mouse much on the mouse pad.
+When the physical speed of the mouse is faster or increased, the pointer speed too, is increased so that you do not have to move the mouse much on the mouse pad.

 Mice work at a lower dpi compared to the screen resolution.
-To make it easier for users, Windows accelerates or increases the speed of pointer when the mouse is moved faster in a direction.
+To make it easier for users, Windows accelerates or increases the speed of the pointer when the mouse is moved faster in a direction.
 It gains acceleration as you move the mouse from one point to another.
-Accordingly, when you move mouse slower than usual, the pointer speed is reduced so that you can point properly.
+Accordingly, when you move the mouse slower than usual, the pointer speed is reduced so that you can point properly.

 Enhanced Pointer Precision is basically mouse acceleration and changes the sensitivity of the mouse depending on the rate at which you are moving it.
 It calculates the velocity of the mouse and increases the DPI on the fly when high velocity is detected.
 It gives you more control over the pointer, especially when you move the pointer small distances on the screen.
 It also provides for quicker deceleration of the pointer when you slow down or stop the mouse.